-- G B.2.1 The infrastructure gauges for pantographs produced by this project supports: - Design, installation or maintenance of electrification systems, track or structures. - Positioning electrification equipment, to ensure appropriate physical (mechanical) clearance between the hardware and pantograph. - Positioning track, to ensure appropriate electrical (passing) clearance is maintained between the infrastructure and pantograph. - Ensuring appropriate passing clearance is maintained between structure and pantograph. - Support the requirements set out in GMRT2173 "Size of Vehicles and Position of Equipment" (Issue 3, 2019) and BS EN 50367:2012 "Railway applications.
-Current collection systems.
-Technical criteria for the interaction between pantograph and overhead line" compliant vehicles and pantographs. - G B.2.2 The outputs of T1196 can be used by industry: - At the feasibility stage of future electrification projects to remove unnecessary conservatism - maximizing use of available space for the pantograph prior to sitespecific analysis. - To design, commission and maintain OLE with adequate clearance to current and future floating and rigid head pantographs.
+- G B.2.1 The infrastructure gauges for pantographs produced by this project supports: - Design, installation or maintenance of electrification systems, track or structures; - Positioning electrification equipment, to ensure appropriate physical (mechanical) clearance between the hardware and pantograph; - Positioning track, to ensure appropriate electrical (passing) clearance is maintained between the infrastructure and pantograph; - Ensuring appropriate passing clearance is maintained between structure and pantograph; and - Support the requirements set out in GMRT2173 and BS EN 50367:2012 compliant vehicles and pantographs. - G B.2.2 The outputs of T1196 can be used by industry: - At the feasibility stage of future electrification projects to remove unnecessary conservatism maximizing use of available space for the pantograph prior to site-specific analysis; and - To design, commission and maintain OLE with adequate clearance to current and future floating and rigid head pantographs.